 Professor Nietfeld is a member of the Teacher Education and Learning Sciences Department.
 His current research emphasis falls within self-regulated learning (SRL) and metacognition.
 He has conducted a number of studies investigating how students monitor their behavior on cognitive tasks and is particularly interested in the extent to which training within classroom contexts (K-12 through college) can facilitate more accurate monitoring of performance and strategy use.
-Currently, he is collaborating with computer science faculty to examine how to create intelligent game-based tutoring systems that will facilitate and scaffold SRL skills for elementary and middle school students in science.
+Currently, he is working on a game-based learning program called Missions with Monty that will facilitate and scaffold SRL skills for upper elementary school students in science.

 - Nietfeld, J. L., Bruning, R. B., & DiFrancesca, D. (2015).
 The role of observation in the recall of informational text.
 International Journal of Educational Research, 69, 88-97.

 - Nietfeld, J. L., Shores, L. R., & Hoffmann, K. F. (2014).
 Self-regulation and gender within a game-based learning environment, Journal of Educational Psychology, 106, 961-973.

 - Hargrove, R. A., & Nietfeld, J. L. (2014).
 The impact of metacognitive instruction on creative problem solving.
 Journal of Experimental Education, 83, 291-318.

 - Lester, J. C., Spires, H. A., Nietfeld, J. L., Minogue, J. Mott, B. W., Lobene, E. V. (2014).
 Designing game-based learning environments for elementary science education: A narrative-centered learning perspective, Information Sciences, 264, 4-18.